Miguelosaurus/golfscan/api-integration-rules.md

 **What changed**
 - Persist scanned scorecard photos with rounds via new `Round.scorecardPhotos?: string[]` in `types/index.ts`.
 - Included `scorecardPhotos` when saving a round in `app/scan-scorecard.tsx`.
-- Display a “Scorecard Photos” section in `app/round/[id].tsx` with clickable thumbnails that open a full-screen preview modal.
+- Display a "Scorecard Photos" section in `app/round/[id].tsx` with clickable thumbnails that open a full-screen preview modal.
 - Added a gentle hint and a `Retake Photos` button in the Scores tab of the review screen.
 It clears current results and returns to the capture UI for re-scanning.

 **Files modified**